BLOG / Sales Motivation: The Motivating Power of Progress

 The Problem

 Seventy percent of workers are disengaged from their work employer.
-Leaders everywhere are looking for an answer to the question: “what makes employees engaged with and motivated to do more work.” there is a lot of research around this question.
+Leaders everywhere are looking for an answer to the question: β€œwhat makes employees engaged with and motivated to do more work, and how can we address low motivation?”
+There is a lot of research around this question.
+External rewards, such as bonuses and incentives, are often used to motivate employees, similar to how individuals might initially exercise to lose weight, but they may not be as effective as intrinsic motivators in the long term.
 Five workplace factors regularly pop up as having an impact on employee motivation.
 They are recognition, incentives, interpersonal support, support for making progress, and clear goals.
-Managers regularly rank “Recognition for good work (either public or private)” as the number one way to motivate employees to do more activities at work.
+Managers regularly rank β€œRecognition for good work (either public or private)” as the number one way to motivate employees to do more activities at work.

 According to Harvard Business Review those managers are wrong.

-Walk a Mile in an Employee’s Shoes
+Walk a Mile in an Employee’s Shoes to Boost Motivation

-Harvard researchers conducted a “multiyear study tracking the day-to-day activities, emotions, and motivation levels of hundreds of knowledge workers in a wide variety of settings”.
+Harvard researchers conducted a β€œmultiyear study tracking the day-to-day activities, emotions, and motivation levels of hundreds of knowledge workers in a wide variety of settings”.
+The study also highlighted the importance of emotional wellbeing in enhancing motivation and performance, showing that employees who feel emotionally supported are more likely to be engaged and productive.
 They wanted to answer the question from an employees perspective.
 They found that the top motivator of performance was progress.

 Employees want to leave their job at the end of a day knowing they achieved something.
 They relish knowing they have advanced towards a target, overcome challenges and helped the company achieve its business goals.
 This is when their drive to be successful is at its highest.
 Motivation is at its lowest when they feel they cannot make more steps towards their goals, they are stopped by red tape or other obstacles and they have no idea how the company is progressing.